liqd/adhocracy3/docs/source/CSS_Guidelines.rst

    dead code.
 See the CSS typescript module (``/src/adhocracy/adhocracy/frontend/static/js/Adhocracy/Css.ts``) for more information.
--  Some CSS testing should be done in brother tests, i.e. CSS and JavaScript developers should work together on this.
+-  Some CSS testing should be done in browser tests, i.e. CSS and JavaScript developers should work together on this.

 Selectors